FailedProdigy/fa-mi-lu-si-robotic-arm/README.md

 ### On the controlling device

-Ienstall the bleak module on the host machine,
+Install the bleak module on the host machine,

-`pip install bleak` should do
+`pip install bleak` should do.

 Make sure you have tkinter installed.
 Run controller.py, it will first connect to the arm then open an interface to control it from.